ibm-cloud-docs/vmwaresolutions/vmonic/iam_verify_permissions.md

 To identify an account owner who has the administrator role, complete the following steps:

 1. Log in to [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com).
-2. On the upper right corner, select the {{site.data.keyword.cloud_notm}} account that you want to use.
+2. On the upper right of the window, select the {{site.data.keyword.cloud_notm}} account that you want to use.
 3. Click **Manage** > **Access (IAM)** > **Users**.
 4. Scroll down through the list until you find a name with an oval icon to the right with the word **Owner**, which indicates that the user is an account administrator.
 5. Write down the name of this user.